Blaizzy/mlx-embeddings/docs/FAQ.md

 ## Can I edit formulae myself?

 Yes!
 It’s easy!
-If `brew tap` doesn't show `homebrew/core`, run `brew tap homebrew/core` first.
-Then just `brew edit <formula>`.
+If `brew tap` doesn't show `homebrew/core`, set yourself up to edit a local copy:

+1. Set `HOMEBREW_NO_INSTALL_FROM_API=1` in your shell environment,
+2. Run `brew tap homebrew/core` and wait for the clone to complete, then
+3. Run `brew edit <formula>` to open the formula in `EDITOR`.

 You don’t have to submit modifications back to `homebrew/core`, just edit the formula to what you personally need and `brew install <formula>`.
 As a bonus, `brew update` will merge your changes with upstream so you can still keep the formula up-to-date **with** your personal modifications!

 Note that if you are editing a core formula or cask you must set `HOMEBREW_NO_INSTALL_FROM_API=1` before using `brew install` or `brew update` otherwise they will ignore your local changes and default to the API.